thunlp/ToLeaP/src/scripts/README.md

 The scores and the original inference results along with bad cases will be saved under the path `src/data/eval_result/Seal-Tools`.

 ### TaskBench Evaluation
-In TaskBench, \textbf{ROUGE-1} examines whether the model can correctly capture and generate individual word matches, reflecting the surface-level accuracy of task decomposition, while \textbf{ROUGE-2} extends this by evaluating adjacent word pair matches to provide a more precise assessment of task structuring. \textbf{Node F1} assesses the model’s accuracy in selecting the appropriate tool for each subtask, and \textbf{Edge F1} evaluates its understanding of dependencies between tools, ensuring correct connections in complex workflows. \textbf{Parameter Name F1} measures whether the model correctly identifies required parameters, whereas \textbf{Parameter Name \& Value F1} further ensures that, in addition to recognizing parameters, the model assigns the correct values, thereby validating the completeness and accuracy of tool configuration.
+In TaskBench, **ROUGE-1** examines whether the model can correctly capture and generate individual word matches, reflecting the surface-level accuracy of task decomposition, while **ROUGE-2** extends this by evaluating adjacent word pair matches to provide a more precise assessment of task structuring. **Node F1** assesses the model’s accuracy in selecting the appropriate tool for each subtask, and **Edge F1** evaluates its understanding of dependencies between tools, ensuring correct connections in complex workflows. **Parameter Name F1** measures whether the model correctly identifies required parameters, whereas **Parameter Name & Value F1** further ensures that, in addition to recognizing parameters, the model assigns the correct values, thereby validating the completeness and accuracy of tool configuration.

 To evaluate with open-source models:
 ```